siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 `and`|This allows two events received in any order to be matched.
 `or`|One event from either event stream can be matched regardless of the order in which the events were received.
 `not`|When this precedes a condition in a Siddhi query, it indicates that the condition is not met.
+`for`| This is used to define a time period within which an event should arrive. e.g., `from not TemperatureStream[temp > 60] for 5 sec -> e1=FireAlarmStream` defines a condition for n event to arrive at the `FireAlarmStream` stream within 5 seconds after an event with a value greater than 60 for temperature arrives in the `TemperatureStream` stream.

 **Example 1: Identifying the occurence of an event**